Designing your garden in white

 Of course, everything goes into white planters and the morning glory is climbing a white trellis.
 For an even more romantic effect, drape some sheer white curtains around a cushioned lounge.

 In the perennial garden, the choices are even wider.
-Think first of the backdrop and plant a clump of white birch or create a background of silvery-leafed wolf willow, which will grow between six and 15 feet tall, producing silver berries for the children to string into necklaces.
+Think first of the backdrop and plant a clump of white birch or create a background of silvery-leafed wolf willow.
+They will grow between six and 15 feet tall, producing silver berries for the children to string into necklaces.

-You might like to plant a white lilac and some tall white trumpet lilies next, and be sure to fill in the sunny spots with white peonies and roses to add bones, while in the shadowy corner you can plant a lovely Annabelle hydrangea or a dwarf bridal wreath spirea or even a variegated cream-and-green-leafed dwarf dogwood.
+You might like to plant a white lilac and some tall white trumpet lilies next.
+Be sure to fill in the sunny spots with white peonies and roses to add bones, while in the shadowy corner you can plant a lovely Annabelle hydrangea or a dwarf bridal wreath spirea or even a variegated cream-and-green-leafed dwarf dogwood.

 Mounds of artemisia (A. schmidtiana, ‘Silver Mound’, and A. stelleriana, ‘Silver Brocade’) and Salvia argentea, with its molten silver leaves; and soft lamb’s ear will set the stage with texture.

-Spring flowering white bleeding heart, lily-of-the valley and gas plant (Dictamnus alba), will be followed by snowy waves of white phlox and silvery-leafed white poppies, against blankets of Cerastium tomentosum, (snow-in-summer), or the showy and lovely, Euphorbia marginata (snow-on-the-mountain, an annual that also does well in pots).
+Spring flowering white bleeding heart, lily-of-the valley and gas plant (Dictamnus alba) for the early part of spring.
+They will be followed by snowy waves of white phlox and silvery-leafed white poppies, against blankets of Cerastium tomentosum, (snow-in-summer).
+Another can be the showy and lovely, Euphorbia marginata (snow-on-the-mountain, an annual that also does well in pots).

 Put in lots of spotted Pulmonaria (lungwort) creeping lamium, white-margined hosta (did you know that there is an all white leafed variety called ‘White Feathers’?), white chrysanthemums and other white daisy-like flowers as well as the delicate Lychnis coronaria with its silver-white stems and leaves.